rentruewang/mind/intelligence/children.md

 1. They have different concepts just not enough vocabulary
 2. They have one concept and only refine as needed
 In the ball example, it sounds to me like 1 is true, or else the baby wouldn't be frustrated.
 But in their mind it might be 2, that the same word is used for different concepts.
-They know it's different stuff, but the abstract boundaries havent been fine tuned.
+They know it's different stuff, but the abstract boundaries haven't been fine tuned.

 What follows is that when kids first learn abstract terms, they must already have understood the abstraction.
 Problem is, when?
 The apple hat example suggests that when kids refer to a red helmet as apple hat, they think that it is related to apples rather than the more abstract "red", "round", and suggested that it is a memory retrieval process and in their mind, the abstraction "red" "round" might not have fully been formed yet.